Theo-Nla/Python-Works/README.md

 ## IMDB Movie Data Analysis

 ## About:
 IMDb (an abbreviation of Internet Movie Database) is an online database of information related to films, television series, home videos, video games, and streaming content.
-The IMDB Movie dataset was obtained from the Kaggle , this dataset contains engagement information on the most subscribed YouTube channels.
-The data contains 12 columns and 1000 rows
+The IMDB Movie dataset was obtained from the Kaggle, This dataset contains 12 columns and 1000 rows
 RangeIndex: 1000 entries, 0 to 999
 Data columns (total 12 columns):Rank, Title, Genre, Description, Director, Actors, Year, Runtime (Minutes), Rating, Votes, Revenue (Millions), Metascore,